Mains / Mushroom Stroganoff

 • Heat a large frying pan over medium-high heat.

 • Once the pan is hot, add the olive oil and mushrooms.
-Stir once, then cook for 5-6 minutes, stirring as infrequently as possible, until the mushrooms are browned and any liquid released has evaporated.
+Stir once, then cook for 8 to 10 minutes, stirring as infrequently as possible, until the mushrooms are browned and any liquid released has evaporated.

 • Reduce the heat to medium and stir the onion into the pan.
-Cook for another 2-3 minutes, until the onions are fragrant.
+Cook for another 6 to 8 minutes, until the onions are fragrant and translucent.
+If there's too much browning, reduce the heat further.

 1 medium yellow onion

-200 ml dry white wine, Wide pasta or rice for serving
+200 ml (¾ cup) dry white wine, Wide pasta or rice for serving

 • Once the wine has reduced, stir in the mustard, cooking cream, and lemon juice.
 Taste and season to your preference.

-2 teaspoons Dijon mustard, 200 ml vegan cooking cream or sour cream, 1/2 lemon, juice only
+2 teaspoons Dijon mustard, 200 ml (¾ cup) smetana, sour cream, heavy cream, or vegan cooking cream, ½ lemon, juice only

 • Serve the sauce over the pasta, rice, or mashed potatoes with a sprinkling of chopped parsley.
 The sauce is best fresh.